 Figure 3 SONAR unit deployment via a pole mount and platform in the Dungeness River in 2020.
+Picket weir is the upstream picket weir.

 We deployed the ARIS 1800 Explorer, manufactured by Sound Metrics, of Bellevue, Washington.
 The ARIS 1800 uses 96 beams at 1.1/1.8 megahertz (Mhz) to project a 28-degree acoustic wedge.
 The SONAR unit was adjusted to have a pitch of 3.5 degrees to -8 degrees to ensonify the entire water column and channel.
 The unit was checked daily and adjusted as necessary to maintain full ensonification of the channel.
 Imagery was continuously recorded 24 hours a day, and saved in 30-minute files, so that 48 individual files were recorded for each full day of operation.